bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Detailed schedule (Fall 2023)

-### Week 1: Warmup (bubble sort, insertion sort, selection sort) and asymptotic analysis.
+### Week 1: Warmup (bubble sort, insertion sort, selection sort) and analysis.

 _August 30-September 1_

-We start by reviewing two fundamental problems---searching and sorting---and going over a couple of simple algorithms.
-We also review the basics of algorithms analysis using big-oh notation, as well as best-cases and worst-cases.
-You are  familiar with most of this content from Data Structures.
+We start by going over a couple of sorting algorithms and review the basics of algorithms analysis using big-oh notation, as well as best-cases and worst-cases.

 __Objectives:__
   * Understand searching (linear search, binary search) and simple sorting (bubble sort, selection sort, insertion sort) and be able to analyze  and apply  them to various inputs